equwal/tmpl/README.md

 Templates for all kinds of things.
+Just read a file into your editor at the cursor and jump to the <++> locations.

 # Using with Vim